This is a list of the items which may be placed in an index file to be processed

 Title=This is the title

-specifies the text "This is the title
+specifies the text "This is the title" as the title of

 the file.
 If the file is an HTML document this is not necessary as

-will attempt
+wndex will attempt

 to read the title from the document itself.
 If this line is